2024 solar storms

-2024 solar storms summarises significant solar and geomagnetic events observed during 2024.
-The year was marked by elevated solar activity associated with Solar cycle 25, including several major coronal mass ejections (CMEs) and geomagnetic storms that produced aurorae visible at unusually low latitudes.
+The year 2024 was marked by elevated solar activity associated with solar cycle 25, including several major coronal mass ejections (CMEs) and geomagnetic storms that produced aurorae visible at unusually low latitudes.

 Background

-Solar activity in 2024 occurred during the peak phase of Solar cycle 25, which began in December 2019.
+Solar activity in 2024 occurred during the peak phase of solar cycle 25, which began in December 2019.
 By early 2024, sunspot counts and solar flux reached their highest levels since 2014.